 IMP.
 TIPS: Things to do during Shravan Month, Spiritual activities during Shravan Maas

 day in the month of Shravan coincides with the Nakshatra or birth star of

 Lord Vishnu or Shravan Nakshatra and is therefore called Shravan Maas or Shravan Month.
 In this Shravan month, each

 Somvar or Monday is called Shravan Somvar and is considered highly auspicious.
 All Mondays in

-Shravan month are celebrated in Lord
+Shravan month is celebrated in Lord

 Shiva temples.
 A Dharanatra is hung over the Shiva Lingam filled with Holy

 water and milk, to continuously bathe the lingam, throughout the day and night.

 Shiva devotees then offer Bilva leaves, holy water, milk, and flowers, also